-Kevin Liang joined Ropes & Gray’s business restructuring group in 2021 from another preeminent law firm in New York.
-His practice focuses on all aspects of corporate restructuring, bankruptcy and insolvency proceedings, including advising public and private companies, boards, financial sponsors and distressed investors in complex out-of-court liability management transactions, distressed acquisitions, and in-court chapter 11 proceedings.
-Kevin’s experience spans a broad range of industries, including oil & gas, metals & mining, utilities, and industrials.
+Kevin Liang is an associate in Ropes & Gray’s business restructuring group.
+Kevin’s practice focuses on all aspects of corporate restructuring, bankruptcy and insolvency proceedings, and special situations, including advising public and private companies, boards, financial sponsors, and distressed investors across a broad range of industries in complex out-of-court liability management transactions, distressed acquisitions, and in-court chapter 11 proceedings.

 Prior to private practice, Kevin served as a judicial law clerk to the Honorable Kevin Gross (ret.) for the United States Bankruptcy Court for the District of Delaware.
 In law school, Kevin served as a judicial extern to the Honorable Martin R. Barash for the United States Bankruptcy Court for the Central District of California.